cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   It enables the provider CCV module to match a `VSCMaturedPacket{vscId}`, received from a consumer chain with `chainId`, with the corresponding unbonding operations.
   As a result, `chainId` can be removed from the list of consumer chains that are still unbonding these operations.
   For more details see how received `VSCMaturedPacket`s [are handled](#ccv-pcf-rcvmat1).
-- `slashRequests: Map<string, [string]>` is a mapping from `chainId`s to lists of validator addresses, i.e., `slashRequests[chainId]` contains all the validator addresses for which the provider chain received slash requests from the consumer chain with `chainId`.
+- `downtimeSlashRequests: Map<string, [string]>` is a mapping from `chainId`s to lists of validator addresses, i.e., `downtimeSlashRequests[chainId]` contains all the validator addresses for which the provider chain received slash requests for downtime from the consumer chain with `chainId`.

 <!-- omit in toc -->
 #### State on the consumer chain